 I had the privilege of visiting the three Baltic Capitals Vilnius, Riga and Tallinn two times.
 The first time was in 2011 to attend the Estonian Song Festival, one of the largest choral events in the world.
 This great festival is held only every five years, so imagine my luck!
 The second time I went with my husband in 2016, after TBEX in Stockholm.

-Consequently, I’ve had the chance to see how much each city has changed.
+Consequently, I’ve had the chance to see how much each of the Baltic capitals has changed.
 Vilnius has become more sophisticated, with cool young people and good vibes everywhere.
 On the other hand, Riga is still impressive but seems to be crumbling a bit.
 Finally, Tallinn though modern and hip felt overcrowded with drunken tourists around its Old Town.

 I reckon that I must come back in 2021, who knows what I may find!?